apollographql/apollo-server/docs/source/migration-engine.md

 description: How to use Engine with Apollo Server 2.0 RC
 ---

-Apollo Server provides reporting and persisted queries in native javascript by default, so often times moving to Apollo Server 2 without the Engine proxy is possible.
-For services that require the Engine proxy, Apollo Server continues to support with first class functionality.
-With Apollo Server 2, the engine proxy can be started by the same node process.
-If Engine is running in a dedicated machine, Apollo Server 2 supports the cache-control and tracing extensions, used to communicate with the proxy.
+Apollo Server provides reporting, persisted queries, and cache-control headers in native javascript by default, so often times moving to Apollo Server 2 without the Engine proxy is possible.
+For services that already contain the Engine proxy and depend on its full response caching, Apollo Server continues to support it with first class functionality.
+With Apollo Server 2, the Engine proxy can be started by the same node process.
+If the Engine proxy is running in a dedicated machine, Apollo Server 2 supports the cache-control and tracing extensions, used to communicate with the proxy.

 ## Stand-alone Apollo Server

-Apollo Server 2 is able to completely replace the Engine Proxy.
+Apollo Server 2 is able to completely replace the Engine proxy.
 To enable metrics reporting, add `ENGINE_API_KEY` as an environment variable.
 Apollo Server will then create a reporting agent that sends execution traces to the Engine UI.
 In addition by default, Apollo Server supports [persisted queries](./features/apq.html) without needing the proxy's cache.
 Apollo Server also provides cache-control headers for consumption by a [CDN](./features/cdn.html).
-Integration with a CDN provides a replacement for the full response caching in Engine Proxy.
+Integrating a CDN means that full response caching with Engine proxy is no longer necessary.

 ```js
 const { ApolloServer } = require('apollo-server');